-- 9.1 The Tables below set out the required information to be collected for Service Users accessing Trust services, excluding self-referrals to IAPT group psychological / educational courses. - 9.2 ICT Gloucestershire and IAPT Herefordshire and MHARS will complete a Risk Screen for all Service users.
-Where overall Risk is LOW, no Risk Assessment is required.
-Where Risks have been identified the completion of a FULL Risk assessment will need to be undertaken. - 9.3 If following Core Assessment part 2, 2gether services are not required, follow the discharge procedure as detailed in the Discharge section of this Policy
+- 9.1 The Tables below set out the required information to be collected for Service Users accessing Trust services, excluding self-referrals to IAPT group psychological / educational courses. - 9.2 IAPT Gloucestershire and Herefordshire, PMHS Gloucestershire and Herefordshire, Perinatal mental health team and MHARS will complete a Risk Screen for all Service users.
+Where overall Risk is LOW, no further Risk Assessment is required.
+Where Medium to high Risks have been identified the completion of a FULL Risk assessment will need to be undertaken. - 9.3 If following Core Assessment part 2, 2gether services are not required, follow the discharge procedure as detailed in the Discharge section of this Policy